 Minnesota Tree FAQ

-Start thinking now about spring tree planting
+Start thinking about spring tree planting in Minneapolis

 I don’t know about anybody else, but I think spring is really close.
 This is a good time of year to start choosing what trees you might want to plant when spring does come.
 There are several considerations one should make as part of this decision: